 Barcode DC: A Lounge, a Meal, and City Energy

 Barcode DC felt like one of those places built for people who refuse to let the workday have the final word.
-Part restaurant and part lounge, it captured a very specific DC rhythm.
-People came in dressed from the day, ready for food, drinks, and a little release.
+Part restaurant and part lounge, it captured a very specific Washington rhythm: people coming in dressed from the day, ready for food, drinks, and a little release.

 I appreciate restaurants that understand transition.
 Not every evening begins with a grand plan.
 Sometimes you just need somewhere to land.
 Barcode offered that kind of landing place, with American food, lounge energy, and enough city pulse to make the night feel open-ended.